NamNamIoT/RAK3172_CANOPUS/README.md

 ### 🧑🏻‍🔧 Hardware Setup
 The RAK3172_Canopus requires a few hardware connections before you can make it work.
-The bare minimum requirement is to have the power section properly configured,  antenna, and USB type C.
+The requirement is:
+-Antenna
+-USB type C
+-Battery 18650
+-Solar panel (Ex: 5V-3W)

 ### 🧑🏼‍💻 Software setup
 ##### Follow this guide: